 Lastly, areas that are considered “destination locations” (like, Hawaii and Florida) may pay lower.
 Though, with rapid-response assignments, this isn’t always the case.

 The travel nurse’s specialty also impacts pay.
 Non-specialty nurses such as the medical/surgical and psychiatric specialties are typically paid a lower rate than specialized nurses.

 Furthermore, specialized nurses with highly sought after skills and credentials have the ability to earn more lucrative pay with seemingly endless opportunities.

 If you haven’t noticed, night shift assignments are more prevalent in the world of travel nursing.
 The good news is that many hospitals offer higher rates for their night shift assignments.

 If you want to make the most money, flexibility is key.

-Word of caution - if night shift is not your thing, no amount of money is worth your safety, happiness or license.
-If you provide better patient care on day shift - stick to day shift.
+Caution - If the night shift is not your thing, no amount of money is worth your safety, happiness, or license.
+If you provide better patient care during the day shift, stick to that.
 Your patients will thank you.